keesiemeijer/related-posts-by-taxonomy/readme.txt

 	* Add a WordPress REST API layer to get related posts (opt-in feature)
 	* Add new filter to activate the WordPress REST API layer

-= 2.2.2 =
+= Changelog =

-* Enhancement
-	* New option to link thumbnail captions (post titles) to posts in the widget and shortcode
-	* Make the widget UI more intuitive
-* Bug fixes
-	* Fix wrong results for cached custom post type related posts
+For older changelog versions see the changelog.txt file

 == Upgrade Notice ==
-= 2.3.1 =
+= 2.4.0 =
-This update adds the ability to include the current post in the related posts, and fixes a minor bug with the related galleries.
+This update adds the ability to add CSS classes with a widget or shortcode argument.
 See the changelog.